multimeric/AmplifyCountDirective/README.md

 ## Example

 This package provides the `@count` directive which can be used to annotate your models.
-Let's say we have the following schema:
+Let's say we use it in the following schema:
 ```graphql
 type Foo @count @model {
   id: ID!